AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ```
 Launch the Visual Studio Installer
-Udate Visual Studio Community to the latest version for that edition (2019 16.4.2 recommended)
+Update Visual Studio Community to the latest version for that edition (2019 16.4.2 recommended)
 ```

 Add the WiX extension